 When I travel, I tend to vary my accommodation according to budget and priorities.
 Sometimes, I want luxury; other times, I go on a budget.

-So, in this article, I will give you three options for both variations for your itinerary planning!
+So, in this article, I will give you three options for both variations for your Bergen itinerary planning!

 Top-Rated Luxury Hotels In Bergen